himynameisoleg/himynameisoleg-gatsby/src/content/remove-object-based-on-key.md

 title: "Remove duplicates from an Array of Objects based on property"
 date: "2020-02-06"
 ---

-# Removing duplicates from an Array of Objects based on property

 Here is a useful code snippet that allows you to pass in an array of objects, and then filter out the objects that have duplicate key values.
 Imagine you have a list of articles that you have merged from multiple sources and want to remove the duplicates based on id.